ch3ck/privatemail/README.md

 Alternately, you can run the `release.sh` and it builds your code and provisions your infrastructure.

 ## Contributing
-We would appreciate your contributions, all PRs are wellcome.
+We appreciate your contributions; all PRs are welcomed.
 Please see [CONTRIBUTING.md]() for more information.

 ## Deployment :rocket: